Pawel-Galkowski/Pawel-Galkowski/README.md

 I focuse on expanding knowledge and abilities in software programming.
 Right now I passion in a JavaScript soo I am trying to create projects in the latest technology.

+### Future

-In next step will create some projects in Virtual Reality or simple games.
+In next step I will try to create some projects in Virtual Reality or simple games.

 <br/><br/>